VPGTrans: Transfer Visual Prompt Generator across LLMs: Exp-I: Transfer across Different Model Sizes

 \subsection{Scale-up Experiments}

-To validate the effectiveness of our VPGTrans on the real-world application level, we conduct experiments on transferring from BLIP-2 ViT-G OPT$_\text{2.7B}$ to OPT$_\text{6.7B}$ and from BLIP-2 ViT-G FlanT5$_\text{XL}$ to FlanT5$_\text{XXL}$.
+To validate the effectiveness of our VPGTrans on the real-world application level, we experiment on transferring from BLIP-2 ViT-G OPT$_\text{2.7B}$ to OPT$_\text{6.7B}$ and from BLIP-2 ViT-G FlanT5$_\text{XL}$ to FlanT5$_\text{XXL}$.
+Please refer to Appendix$\S$\ref{app:scale_up_imp} for implementation details.

-\paragraph{Experimental Settings.} We try to imitate BLIP-2's pre-training data composition.
-First of all, two human-annotated datasets \textbf{COCO} and \textbf{VG} are used. \textbf{SBU} is also used.
-Then, BLIP-2 uses BLIP to generate captions for the 115M web images and rank them with CLIP ViT-L/14.
-We also adopt similar synthetic data from \textbf{Laion-COCO}.\footnote{\url{https://laion.ai/blog/laion-coco}} We report the concrete number of data we use in Table~\ref{tab:scale_up}.
-For the stage-1 training, we keep the same as the previous validation experiments where COCO and SBU are used for warm-up with a 5 times the learning rate.
-Then, we use COCO, VG, and Laion-COCO for the stage-2 training.
-Note that we have tried to include Laion-COCO and VG for the stage-1 training, but found no obvious difference and thus use COCO and SBU just for simplicity.

-\paragraph{Speed-up with non-degenerated performances.} As illustrated before, the caption tasks are not strict zero-shot settings, and BLIP-2 does not report the same ``zero-shot'' performance in their paper, thus we only compare the zero-shot results with BLIP-2 on 3 VQA tasks.
-As shown in Table~\ref{tab:scale_up}, we can see that \textbf{(1)} \textbf{OPT}$_{\textbf{2.7B} \rightarrow \textbf{6.7B}}$\textbf{:} our VPGTrans achieves a 10.7 times speed-up with only 10.7\% training data, while the performance on VQAv2 and OKVQA have over 2 points improvement. \textbf{(2)} \textbf{FlanT5}$_{\textbf{XL} \rightarrow \textbf{XXL}}$\textbf{:} VPGTrans can achieve 21.1 times speed-up with less than 5\% training data while achieving the same performance on VQAv2, higher performance on GQA and slightly lower performance on OKVQA.
-Note that continuing training the FlanT5$_{\text{XL} \rightarrow \text{XXL}}$ only shows improvement on VQAv2 and GQA but does not show an improvement on OKVQA.
-Thus, we do not show a model with higher OKVQA with more training steps.
+\paragraph{Speed-up with non-degenerated performances.} As shown in Table~\ref{tab:scale_up}, we can see that \textbf{(1)} \textbf{OPT}$_{\textbf{2.7B} \rightarrow \textbf{6.7B}}$\textbf{:} our VPGTrans achieves a 10.7 times speed-up with only 10.7\% training data, while the performance on VQAv2 and OKVQA have over 2 points improvement. \textbf{(2)} \textbf{FlanT5}$_{\textbf{XL} \rightarrow \textbf{XXL}}$\textbf{:} VPGTrans can achieve 21.1 times speed-up with less than 5\% training data while achieving the same performance on VQAv2, higher performance on GQA and slightly lower performance on OKVQA.
+Note that continuing training the FlanT5$_{\text{XL} \rightarrow \text{XXL}}$ only shows improvement on VQAv2 and GQA.
+Thus, we do not show a checkpoint with more training steps.